amd/aocl-data-analytics/README-dev.md

    * `-DCMAKE_AOCL_ROOT=<path to AOCL>` to specify a location for AOCL libraries.
 It is set to the environment variable `$AOCL_ROOT` by default

    * `-DCMAKE_INSTALL_PREFIX=<install path>`.
 Path where to install the library (using the build target `install` of step 5)

+   * `-DUSE_EXISTING_DA=On` to build only the Python bindings, against an existing aocl-da build.
+Ths build system will look in AOCL_ROOT unless you also specify `-DDA_LIB`

    * Any combination of `-DLAPACK_LIB`, `-DBLAS_LIB`, `-DSPARSE_LIB`, `-DUTILS_LIB`, `-DUTILS_CPUID_LIB`, `-DLAPACK_INCLUDE_DIR`, `-DBLAS_INCLUDE_DIR` and `-DSPARSE_INCLUDE_DIR` if you wish to override the use of `AOCL_ROOT` with specific choices of BLAS, LAPACK or Sparse libraries and include directories.
 Care should be taken if you do this as there will be no checks for the correctness of the linked libraries.